Skip to main content

 Kettle Moraine State Forest - Northern Unit

 Single-track mountain bike trails are maintained at the Greenbush recreation area (9 miles) and New Fane recreation area (5.5 miles).
-A state trail pass is required for all bike riders age 16 and over on these trails.
+A state trail pass is required for all bike riders aged 16 and over on these trails.
 The 6.5-mile Lake to Lake Trail connects Mauthe Lake and Long Lake recreation areas and is open to both bicyclists and hikers.

-To protect the tread of the single-track trails, riders are asked to not use the bike trails while it is raining or within four to six hours after the rain has stopped.
+To protect the tread of the single-track trails, riders are asked not to use the bike trails while it is raining or within four to six hours after the rain has stopped.

 Greenbush trail system